your-tools/tsrc/docs/guide/remotes.md

 ## Mirroring open-source projects

-If you want some repos in your organization that to be open source, you may need:
+If you want some repos in your organization to be open source, you may need:

 * a remote named 'origin' containing for the private repository on your GitLab instance
 * a remote named 'github' for the public repository on GitHub